pwilmart/talk_to_repo_example/README.md

 ![Step 21](images_example/Step-21.png)

 We have our presentation hosted on the web in an easy to read format.
 This is a pretty generic method using some basic features of PowerPoint, a little file organization, a little Markdown, Atom, some basic Git, and Github.

+> Notes about posters: the same basic concept works for posters except that you have to manually export each figure one-at-a-time (and do the figure naming).

 ---